mts-cocopuff/CS.002-3D-Tetris/README.md

   <li>Set Quest 3 Headset to Developer Mode as described in listed manuals</li>
   <li>Install  <a href="https://sidequestvr.com/">Side Quest</a> application to install .apk file to headset</li>
   <li>Connect Meta Quest 3 to computer or device and allow debugging inside headset</li>
-  <li>Open Sidequest with headset connected and look for a green circle in the top left that indicates that a connection is esablished to the headset</li>
+  <li>Open Side Quest with headset connected and look for a green circle in the top left that indicates that a connection is established to the headset</li>
-  <li>In the icons in the top right corner of the appliaction, click the icon that looks like a box with a down arrow on it</li>
+  <li>In the icons in the top right corner of the application, click the icon that looks like a box with a down arrow on it</li>
   <li>Select the .apk file to upload to headset </li>
   <li>If the operation finishes without errors, then the application should be loaded to a file called unknown applications in the headset</li>
-  <li>Look at your application libary in the meta quest 3 and there should either be a tab called "Unknown Sources" or a dropdown menu that contains a section that is called unknown sources, this is where the application should be installed to</li>
+  <li>Look at your application library in the meta quest 3 and there should either be a tab called "Unknown Sources" or a dropdown menu that contains a section that is called unknown sources, this is where the application should be installed to</li>
-  <li>Click on the appkication to launch it</li>
+  <li>Click on the application to launch it</li>

 </ol>

 <h2>👥 Meet the Team Members</h2>
 <ul>